 Employment can be described as a state of being employed.
-Where as a person will be consider unemployed who is able and want to do work but unable to find a work.
+Whereas a person will be considered unemployed who is able and wants to do work but unable to find a job.
 People who do not take part in the production process have very high social and economic costs.
-Economic theory suggests negative relationship between employment rate and poverty.
-Higher unemployment rate cause damages to the economy such as; economy cannot attain the potential level of national output because economy cannot use its resources efficiently and thus, actual rate of national output falls.
+Economic theory suggests a negative relationship between employment rate and poverty.
+Higher unemployment rate causes damages to the economy such as; economy cannot attain the potential level of national output because economy cannot use its resources efficiently and thus, actual rate of national output falls.
 In addition to that higher unemployment rate constitutes an important threat for poverty in any economy.
-Higher rate of unemployment is curse for economies.
-In emerging and DEs the solution of the higher rate of unemployment can be guarantee by the FDI.
+Higher rate of unemployment is a curse for economies.
+In emerging and developing economies the solution of the higher rate of unemployment can be guaranteed by the FDI.

 There are different channels at work in analyzing the impact of FDI on employment generation.
-First, FDI enhance the employment by directly generating new jobs in foreign firms.
+First, FDI enhances employment by directly generating new jobs in foreign firms.
 Actually FDI creates employment opportunities by assisting the developing process of many industries and thus, generates additional business spaces by forward and backward linkages.
 Direct employment generation would be higher, if foreign investment takes place in labor intensive sectors (Jenkins, 2006).